Ascochyta Leaf Blight on Lawns

 Stress resulting from hot, dry summer conditions increases the potential for Ascochyta leaf blight on lawns.
 This disease is common when cool weather (like May - June conditions) is followed by hot summer conditions.
 Ascochyta leaf blight is most severe when turf is stressed due to high heat and improper irrigation - insufficient amount, improper frequency, or poor coverage.

-Brown wheel-tracks and footprints may appear where mowing or foot traffic cause additional stress.
+Brown wheel-tracks and footprints may appear in areas where mowing or foot traffic cause additional stress.
 This may lead to the incorrect assumption that the disease has been "tracked" onto the lawn from another location.
-The disease can be diagnosed by examining individual leaves that die back from the tip.
+The disease can be diagnosed by examining individual leaves (grass blades) that die back from the tip.
 Affected leaves are bleached and pinched in appearance and the entire leaf may die back to the ground.
 Severe infections may cause large straw colored patches to appear in the lawn, usually in areas where irrigation coverage is poor.

 Do you have a question?
 Try Ask an Expert!